Royal Cache DB320 shabti types and shabti boxes

 Photo: GJ

-Maybe the two boxes above (Maspero mentions that they only found crushed and fragmented material) were used for Isetemkheb.
-They suffered from water damage in another tomb were Isetemkhebit was interred before she was reburied in TT320.
-The other two might be used for Nesykhonsu who also ursurped a coffin set from Isememkheb.
-Maspero mentions only one box, that might by the one below with the three compartments.
+Most likely two shabti boxes (Maspero mentions that they only found crushed and fragmented material) were used for Nesykhonsu A. They suffered from water damage in another tomb were Nesykhonsu was interred before she was reburied in DB320.
+The two boxes below seem in better condition and were maybe used for the shabtis of Ietemkheb D. Maspero mentions only one box, that might by the one below with the three compartments.
 Maybe he ignored the other one because it does not have the style of a shabti box.
 Probably all boxes were restorated by the museum.
+In 2025 these boxes are on display in the NMEC in Cairo in the Funerary Tent of Isetemkheb D

 Also known as Neskhons, Nesikhons, Nesikhonsu, Nesikhonsou, Neschons, Nesi-Khensu, Eskhons